Jaya119/IS7024/README.md

 City search data are available and accessible.

-REQUIREMENTS 1.1 : *Book a flight*
+REQUIREMENTS 1.1 : *Finding a Brewery*

 **Scenario**
 As a user interested in knowing flight details, I want to search best possible flight fares for the trip.

 **Dependencies**
-Flight Fare data are available and accessible.
+Brewery Data are available and accessible.

-REQUIREMENT 1.2 : *Booking a hotel*
+REQUIREMENT 1.2 : *Hotel Reviews*

 **Scenario**
 As a user interested in Booking a Hotel, I want to know the Hotel Reviews in United States for my travel.